ManticoreGamesInc/platform-documentation/src/getting_started/core_help.md

 ## Updating the Documentation

-This documentation is written and editted both by Manticore and by the Core Creator Community.
+This documentation is written and edited both by Manticore and by the Core Creator Community.
 Create a [GitHub Issue](https://github.com/ManticoreGamesInc/platform-documentation/issues) that describes what is missing or needs to be changed to help us improve.